NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 ## Step 3.5: Cleaning up extension.py
-> 📝**Note:** We are working in `extension.py` for this section.
+> 📝**Note:** You are working in `extension.py` for this section.

 ### Theory
-Now that we have established our Viewport, we need to clean up `extension.py` to reflect these changes.
-We will be removing some of the references we made previously and ensuring that the viewport is flushed out on shutdown.
+Now that you've have established a Viewport, we need to clean up `extension.py` to reflect these changes.
+You will remove some of the references you made previously and ensure that the viewport is flushed out on shutdown.

+### Step 3.5.1: Import class
-Let's begin by importing `viewport_scene.py` and its' class:
+Begin by importing `viewport_scene.py` and its' class:

 ```python
 import omni.ext